2011–12 UEFA Europa League: Knockout phase

 In the knockout phase, teams play against each other over two legs on a home-and-away basis, except for the one-match final.
-The draw for the round of 32 and round of 16 was held on 16 December 2011.
-The draws for the quarter-finals, semi-finals and final (to determine the "home" team) were held on 16 March 2012.
-Both draws were assisted by Romanian footballer Miodrag Belodedici, the ambassador for the 2012 final.

 In the draw for the round of 32, the twelve group winners and the four better third-placed teams from the Champions League group stage (based on their match record in the group stage) are seeded, and the twelve group runners-up and the other four third-placed teams from the Champions League group stage are unseeded.
 A seeded team is drawn against an unseeded team, with the seeded team hosting the second leg.
 Teams from the same group or the same association cannot be drawn against each other.
 In the draws for the round of 16 onwards, there are no seedings, and teams from the same group or the same association may be drawn with each other.